foglamp/foglamp-south-cc2650/python/fledge/plugins/south/cc2650/README.rst

 Known issues:
 =============
-Since the plugin runs in a separate process and its shutdown is controlled by the FogLAMP Core, pressing CTRL-C does not terminate the process properly.
+Since the plugin runs in a separate process and its shutdown is controlled by the Fledge Core, pressing CTRL-C does not terminate the process properly.